maxnyla/Pawsome/README.md

 ## Technologies

+Technologies used on this project are basically [HTML5](https://en.wikipedia.org/wiki/HTML5) and [CSS3](https://en.wikipedia.org/wiki/CSS) for the build, in addition to which I have used the below.

 - [Gitpod](https://www.gitpod.io)
     Since I am typing this text through Gitpod, I figured it would go first in the list.
 All code was created through Gitpod and the workspace for this project resides there.